labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-binary-search/step1.md

-# Binary Search
+# Binary Search Algorithm

-> To start practicing coding, open the Terminal/SSH and type `node`.
+To begin coding practice, open the Terminal/SSH and type `node`.
+The binary search algorithm is used to find the index of a given element in a sorted array.
+Here are the steps to implement the binary search algorithm:

-Finds the index of a given element in a sorted array using the binary search algorithm.
+1. Declare the left and right search boundaries, `l` and `r`, initialized to `0` and the `length` of the array respectively.

-- Declare the left and right search boundaries, `l` and `r`, initialized to `0` and the `length` of the array respectively.
+2. Use a `while` loop to repeatedly narrow down the search subarray by dividing it in half using `Math.floor()`.
-- Use a `while` loop to repeatedly narrow down the search subarray, using `Math.floor()` to cut it in half.
+3. If the element is found, return its index.
+Otherwise, return `-1`.
-- Return the index of the element if found, otherwise return `-1`.
+4. Note that this algorithm does not account for duplicate values in the array.

-- **Note:** Does not account for duplicate values in the array.
+Here's an example implementation of the binary search algorithm in JavaScript:

 ```js
 const binarySearch = (arr, item) => {